 Also if you check your inbox you'll get email just as expected.

-As a side note, if you'd like to customize what this email looks like, you can do so in the Supabase dashboard under Authentication > Templates.
+As a side note, if you'd like to customize what this email looks like, you can do so in the Supabase dashboard under Authentication > Templates

-Also if you look under Authentication > Users you'll be able to see your newly registered user with the status of Waiting for Verication!
+you'll be able to see your newly registered user with the status of Waiting for Verication

 Great, now go ahead and click that link in your email.
 Oh man!
 We're redirected back to the login page... that's not right.
 However notice, the link in the top right of the header does say "Logout"

-And if we were to click over to the me page it would let us access it and would correctly display the name we provided in the Registration form.
+page it would let us access it and would correctly display the name we provided in the Registration form.

 The problem, is that, for that split second when we hit the page and our middleware is running we aren't quite logged in yet, and thus the authStateChange hasn't yet occured and set our user reactive ref yet.